Frank Zappa: Zappa Records label

-Zappa had been known for his long hair since the mid 1960s, but he had Gail cut it short around August 1979.
-That fall he cancelled tour plans and stayed home to celebrate two of his children's birthdays in September.
+Zappa had been known for his long hair since the mid-1960s, but he had Gail cut it short around August 1979.
+That autumn he cancelled tour plans to stay home with newborn daughter Diva, and celebrate the birthdays of children Moon and Dweezil in September.
 At this time Zappa also completed the Utility Muffin Research Kitchen (UMRK) studios, which were located at his house, thereby giving him complete freedom in his work.

-On December 21, 1979, Zappa's movie Baby Snakes premiered in New York.
-The movie's tagline was "A movie about people who do stuff that is not normal".
-The 2 hour and 40 minutes movie was based on footage from concerts in New York around Halloween 1977, with a band featuring keyboardist Tommy Mars and percussionist Ed Mann (who would both return on later tours) as well as guitarist Adrian Belew.
+On December 21, 1979, Zappa's movie Baby Snakes premiered in New York City.
+He described it as "A movie about people who do stuff that is not normal".
+The 2 hour and 40 minute movie has footage from concerts in New York around Halloween 1977, with a band featuring keyboardist Tommy Mars and percussionist Ed Mann (who would both return on later tours) as well as guitarist Adrian Belew.
 It also contained several extraordinary sequences of clay animation by Bruce Bickford who had earlier provided animation sequences to Zappa for a 1974 TV special (which became available on the 1982 video The Dub Room Special).
 The movie did not do well in theatrical distribution, but won the Premier Grand Prix at the First International Music Festival in Paris in 1981.

-1980s–1990s
+1980–1993: Later years

+Beginning of Barking Pumpkin Records label

 Zappa cut ties with Phonogram after the distributor refused to release his song "I Don't Wanna Get Drafted", which was recorded in February 1980.
 The single was released independently by Zappa in the United States and was picked up by CBS Records internationally.

 After spending much of 1980 on the road, Zappa released Tinsel Town Rebellion in 1981.
-It was the first release on his own Barking Pumpkin Records, and it contains songs taken from a 1979 tour, one studio track and material from the 1980 tours.
+It was the first release on his own Barking Pumpkin Records, and featured live recordings from 1979 and 1980, as well as a new studio track, "Fine Girl".
 The album is a mixture of complicated instrumentals and Zappa's use of sprechstimme (speaking song or voice)—a compositional technique utilized by such composers as Arnold Schoenberg and Alban Berg—showcasing some of the most accomplished bands Zappa ever had (mostly featuring drummer Vinnie Colaiuta).
 While some lyrics still raised controversy among critics, some of whom found them sexist, the political and sociological satire in songs like the title track and "The Blue Light" have been described as a "hilarious critique of the willingness of the American people to believe anything".
 The album is also notable for the presence of guitarist Steve Vai, who joined Zappa's touring band in late 1980.